adisa404/vidly-node-api/Potocol.md

 - is single threaded

+- when we define a variable in app.js it is not added to the global object.
+The vars are scoped to thge current file.
+This is different for client-side js in the browser where every var defined on the first level is added to the global scope and available in the window object.

 ## node module system

 log module object to see the properties

-vars and functions are scoped to a module, unless we export it and make it available outside of thius module
+vars and functions are scoped to a module, unless we export it and make it available outside of this module

 ## load module